Music School

 Instructors

 Assoc.
-Prof. Dr. Steffen Scholl, a musician (bass & electronics), cultural scientist, and musicologist, previously worked as a lecturer and program coordinator at Humboldt University of Berlin’s Department of Musicology and Media Studies.
+Prof. Dr. Steffen Scholl is a musician (e-bass & electronics), cultural scientist and musicologist.
+He worked as a lecturer and program coordinator at the Humboldt University of Berlin, Department of Musicology and Media Studies.
 Since 2024, Steffen contributes to the GUC Music Academy as Head of Academic Affairs and as a Lecturer in Media Design at the Faculty of Applied Sciences and Arts.

 Youssef Sherif- Percussionist